SiliconLabs/bluetooth_applications/bluetooth_secure_attestation/README.md

 ## Setup ##

-To test this application, you can either create a project based on a example project or start with an "Bluetooth - SoC Empty" project based on your hardware.
+To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

-### Create a project based on a example project ###
+### Create a project based on an example project ###

-1. From the Launcher Home, add the your hardware to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
+1. From the Launcher Home, add your hardware to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
 Find the example project with filter "secure".

 2. Click **Create** button on the **Bluetooth - Secure Attestation - Server** and **Bluetooth - Secure Attestation - Client** examples.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.
 ![create_project](images/create_project.png)

 3. Build and flash this example to the board.

-### Start with an "Bluetooth - SoC Empty" project ###
+### Start with a "Bluetooth - SoC Empty" project ###

 1. Create a **Bluetooth - SoC Empty** project for your hardware using Simplicity Studio 5.

-2. Copy all attached files in inc and src folders into the project root folder (overwriting existing file).
+2. Copy all attached files in the *inc* and *src* folders into the project root folder (overwriting existing file).
     - With **Server** device: [bt_secure_attestation_server](bt_secure_attestation_server)

     - With **client** device: [bt_secure_attestation_client](bt_secure_attestation_client)